nartmadi/nartmadi/README.md

 ## 💫 About Me
-I'm a software engineer and graduate of **RIT** in Computing & Information Technologies and **42 School**, dedicated to creating a lasting, positive impact on the world through innovation and technology.
+I'm a software engineer and graduate of **RIT** with a B.S. in Computing & Information Technologies and **42 School**, currently pursuing an M.S. in Professional Studies: Data Analytics at **RIT**, dedicated to creating a lasting, positive impact on the world through technology.

 ## 🚀 What I'm Up To

-- 🛠️ Enhancing my portfolio with impactful projects.
+- 📚 Pursuing a M.S. in Professional Studies: Data Analytics.
+- 🔍 Actively pursuing a Software Engineering role.
 - 🦾 Sharpening my problem-solving skills on LeetCode.
-- 🔍 Actively pursuing a Software Engineering role.

 ## 🌐 Socials